RevolutionTech/hummingbird/README.md

     python manage.py syncdb
     python manage.py migrate

+You will also need to create a superuser for Admin use, which you can do with
+    python manage.py createsuperuser

 ### Running

+1) The Django Server
 The server can be run on port 8000 with `python manage.py runserver 0.0.0.0:8000`.
 Then the server can be reached from the browser at `http://0.0.0.0:8000/`.
+Specifying "0.0.0.0" allows external computers to access the server on port 8000 of the device running the server.
+So if the local IP address for the computer was 10.0.0.1, then any computer on the same network should be able to access hummingbird by navigating to 10.0.0.1:8000.

 Hitting that URL should reach the user interface where users can create accounts, upload new songs, and modify their profile information.

+2) The Hummingbird Daemon
-Once Hummingbird has been configured and the server is running, then the network manager and media player can be activated by running the `init_hummingbird()` function from the shell:
+Once the Django server has been configured and is running, then the network manager and media player can be initialized.

-    python manage.py shell
-    >>> from users.admin import UserManager
-    >>> um = UserManager()
-    >>> um.init_hummingbird()

 This will generate a persistent instance of the network manager and media player, so you will not want to do this multiple times while the server is running.
+You can fire this off by running the command:
+./go_hummingbird

 Note that while Hummingbird is running, the network interface may be unable to connect to the router.
 This could mean that *you will not be able to connect to the Internet*.
 Once you are done using Hummingbird, you may have to turn your Wifi off and back on again to resume normal operation.

 ## Improve Hummingbird

-Any bugs to report, suggestions for improvement, feature requests, etc. please feel free to send my way.
+Any bugs to report, suggestions for improvement, feature requests, etc. please feel free to send our way.
 Contributions to the repo are especially welcome!